Understanding The Aesthetics: Western Vs. Eastern Flower Arrangement Styles

 Western Approach To Eastern Mindfulness

-Many avant-garde Western florists are adopting a more "listening to the materials" mindset associated with ikebana instead of forcing their own vision.
+Many avant-garde Western florists are adopting a more "listening to the materials" mindset associated with ikebana instead of forcing their vision.
 The results are stunning hybrid styles, allying technical prowess with responsive minimalism.

 Eastern Asymmetry Meets Western Geometry.